Fresh Pasta Sauce

 6 cloves garlic, sliced

-2teaspoons dried basil
+2teaspoons dried basil

-½ tsp dried thyme leaves
+½ tsp dried thyme

-1 teaspoon dried oregano
+1 teaspoon dried

-¼ tsp freshly ground pepper
+¼ tsp freshly ground

-½ tsp red pepper flakes
+½ tsp red pepper

 ½ tsp sea salt